Expectations of Behaviour

 Whole school Masses celebrated during the year are the Dedication Mass, Carmel Day Mass, Assumption Day Mass and Thanksgiving Mass.
 All students are expected to attend.

 Week day Mass is celebrated on Thursday at lunchtime and all students are welcome.
 No other meetings/practices are to be scheduled for Thursdays to allow students to attend Mass.

 SICK AT SCHOOL

-Students who feel unwell must get a sick bay slip from their teacher before reporting to the sick bay or school office.
+Students who feel unwell must get a sick bay slip from their teacher before reporting to the sick bay.
 If a student requires any medication, this will be attended to by the health care worker.
 Under no circumstances may students help themselves to any medication or take medication offered by other students.
 When a student is unwell and needs to go home, the health care worker will contact parents or guardians.
 Students are not to contact parents directly.
+If you are Year 7-10 your parent/guardian must sign you out at the office if they collect you from the sick bay.
 It is advisable for students to remain at home if they are unwell.
 Any medication that a student requires during the day is to be given to the health care worker at the sick bay at the beginning of the day.
 Students return to the sick bay to have their medication administered.

-Students are encouraged to use the services of the Counsellors.
-Bookings can be made by emailing Mrs Murray (firstname.lastname@example.org) or Tillie Lima (email@example.com).
+Students have access to school counsellors.
+Bookings can be made by emailing Mrs Murray (email@example.com) or Tillie Lima (firstname.lastname@example.org).

 ADVICE TO STUDENTS

 Problems are always best dealt with quickly and directly.
 Talk to the teacher concerned, explain your concern reasonably and try to resolve it.